linkerd/website/linkerd.io/content/2/tasks/configuring-external-prometheus.md

 ### Helm

 The same configuration can be applied through `values.yaml` when using Helm.
-Once applied, Helm makes sure that the configuraiton is persistent across upgrades.
+Once applied, Helm makes sure that the configuration is persistent across upgrades.

 More information on installation through Helm can be found